mohneesh9797-puresoftware/lzws/README.md

 ```

 There is a script that tests all dictionaries using several toolchains (with sanitizers).
-This script was used with travis CI too.
+This script was used with travis CI.
 ```sh
 ../scripts/toolchains.sh
 ```

-There is a script for release build with CPack.
+There is a script for release build.
-CPack will fail if you have no all required generators, it is ok, ignore it.
+CPack will fail if you have no all required generators, ignore it.
 ```sh
 ../scripts/release.sh
 ```